 Also, a healthy vitamin D status seems to go hand-in-hand with a healthy gut.
 For example, there is a link between sub-optimal vitamin D, gut microbiome status, gut inflammation, and diseases of the gut like IBD and colon cancer.

-Vitamin D is involve in your gut barrier function.
+Vitamin D is involved in your gut barrier function.
 It is needed for the cells of your digestive tract to make tight junctions.
 These proteins help to keep the spaces between the cells of your gut sealed tight.
-If the tight junctions are faulty, food proteins, toxins, bacteria can enter your blood stream and lead to poor health.
+If the tight junctions are faulty, food proteins, toxins, bacteria can enter your bloodstream and lead to poor health.
 This is called leaky gut but in the medical world, it’s called gut barrier dysfunction.